-As the input is of size n, we would like to solve these problems using an algorithm which runs in time poly(n) (not poly(N)!).
+As the input is of size n, we would like to solve these problems using an algorithm which runs in time poly(n) (not poly(M)!).
 No such classical algorithm is known for the factorisation problem; as we will see later, the situation is different for quantum algorithms.
 However, surprisingly, there is a polynomial-time classical algorithm for the tantalisingly similar problem of primality testing.
 An important class of problems is known as decision problems; these are problems that have a yes-no answer.
 The first of the above problems is a decision problem, while the second is not.
-But it can be made into a decision problem without changing its underlying complexity significantly: • Factorisation (decision variant): given integers N and K expressed as n binary digits each, does N have a prime factor smaller than K?
+But it can be made into a decision problem without changing its underlying complexity significantly: • Factorisation (decision variant): given integers M and K expressed as n binary digits each, does M have a prime factor smaller than K?
 It is clear that, if we can solve the usual "search" variant of the factorisation problem, solving the decision variant is easy.
 Further, solving the decision variant allows us to solve the search variant of the problem using binary search.
-Given an integer N whose prime factors we would like to determine, and an algorithm which solves the decision variant of the factorisation problem, we can use $O(\log N) = O(n)$ evaluations of this algorithm with different values of K to find the smallest prime factor M of N. The other factors can be found by dividing N by M and repeating.
+Given an integer M whose prime factors we would like to determine, and an algorithm which solves the decision variant of the factorisation problem, we can use $O(\log M) = O(n)$ evaluations of this algorithm with different values of K to find the smallest prime factor F of M. (First we try $K = \lceil M/2 \rceil$ , then either $K = \lceil M/4 \rceil$ or $K = \lceil 3M/4 \rceil$ , etc.) The other factors can be found by dividing M by F and repeating.
 This is a simple example of a reduction: conversion of one problem into another.
 A natural way to compare the complexity of problems is via the notion of complexity classes, where a complexity class is simply a set of problems.
 Some important classical complexity classes are: • P: the class of decision problems which can be solved in polynomial time by a classical computer.